Love to read? Enjoy the article below. Don’t have time? Click the player to listen.

 For at least 3 decades, evidence from environmental health studies has led to growing agreement amongst scientists and many health professionals that environmental toxins are playing a role in the incidence and prevalence of these and other health conditions in the United States.
 Scientists estimate that at least 30% of childhood asthma and 5% of childhood cancers are a result of chemical exposures.

-Pregnancy, Toxic Body Burden, and Our Kids’ Health
+Understanding Body Burden and Our Kids’ Health

-It’s also now clear that many health problems begin long before birth due to toxic exposures in the womb.
+It’s now clear that many health problems begin long before birth due to toxic exposures in the womb.

 From conception on, our babies get more than just our genes; through maternal-fetal transfer, they receive a constant toxic streaming download of the body burden of chemicals we have accumulated throughout our own lives and which we are exposed to in pregnancy.
 Pregnancy itself increases the mobilization of a number of stored chemicals and heavy metals, for example, lead, which cross the placenta and get to baby.